 Get a paddle that breaks down into four pieces for easy transportation.
 A paddle like this may not be as stiff as a good two-piece, but the Aqua Bound Manta Ray left or the Anfibio Wave (right) will still be under a kilo and anyway, you’re in a slow packraft not a razor-thin surf ski.
-Some four-parters don’t like being left assembled when wet; don’t leave it more than a couple of days or it’ll be hard to separate.
+Some four-parters don’t like being left assembled when wet; don’t leave it out of the water more than a day or it may be very hard to separate.

 Even cheap alloy-and-plastic ‘shovels’ come with adjustable feathering; an ability to offset the blades.
 Flat (zero offset) works OK, but most find a bit of offset makes paddling more efficient.
-I’ve got used to 45° Right (right blade rotated 45° forward) over the years.
+I’ve got used to 45° Right (ledt blade rotated 45° forward) over the years.
+Whitewaterists prefer 30°.
 Left handers will go the other way.
 The Anfibio Wave had infinite feathering and 10cm length adjustment.

 Cheap alternative: A TPC 2-piece or similar.

 3. PFD (‘personal flotation device’)